|What is it?|

 - Struggles to sit still during quiet activities

-- Is impatient and has trouble waiting his turn
+- Is impatient and has trouble taking turns

 - Is constantly moving